 - Follow instructions.
 Because so many people apply for scholarships, simple mistakes like not saving your files together or missing an essay can cost you real money.
 Follow instructions closely when applying for scholarships.

 - Carefully craft your essay.
-An essay, if required, is a great way to stand out to a scholarship committee but it is also an opportunity to lose out on a scholarship if you don’t thoroughly understand the prompt.
+An essay, if required, is a great way to stand out to a scholarship committee, but it is also an opportunity to lose out on a scholarship if you don’t thoroughly understand the prompt.
 Make time for research and writing.

 - Proofread your essay and materials.
-Bad grammar and poor punctuation could cost you an award for nursing school.
+Bad grammar and poor punctuation can cost you an award for nursing school.
 If possible, have someone else edit your essay to make sure it flows and is grammatically correct.

 - Deadlines matter.
 Be organized when applying for scholarships and make sure to track deadlines carefully.
-You don’t want to be preparing materials last minute.
+You don’t want to be preparing materials at the last minute.
 Consider creating a checklist of all the awards you are applying for so you don’t miss any important dates or information.